Biotin benefits, dosage, and deficiency

 Is it good to take biotin everyday?

-What are the symptoms of a biotin deficiency?
+What are the symptoms of low biotin levels?

-Biotin deficiencies are rare, but they can happen, particularly among individuals predisposed towards nutrient deficiencies.
+Low biotin levels are rare, but they can happen, particularly among individuals predisposed towards low nutrient.
 Chronic exposure to alcohol is another factor that can make a biotin deficiency more likely.
-Signs of a potential biotin deficiency include thinning hair, rashes, brittle nails and conjunctivitis.
+Signs of potential low biotin include thinning hair, rashes, brittle nails and conjunctivitis.

 Biotin foods